Lux Products: Thermostats

 Lux Products Corporation produces electronic (programmable and digital) and mechanical thermostats for nearly every heating and cooling application.

 Lux thermostats have been mentioned by energy bloggers for their energy efficient and mercury-free thermostats.
 A programmable thermostat can save energy by adjusting heating or cooling for the periods when the building is in use.
 Such products may meet the Energy Star ratings under the program started by the EPA.

 Timers

 The company's timer line includes the Minute Minder timers, the modern versions thereof introduced by the Lux Clock Manufacturing Company around 1950.
 The original timers were offered in white with red numerals, but different colors were later added to the line.
 The timer line also includes digital timers and kitchen timers made of anti-microbial materials.

-Range replacement parts

-Lux Products Corporation produces gas and electric range parts.